• Skip to primary navigation

 The Italians have a saying: La fame è il miglior cuoco che ci sia { Hunger is (makes) the best cook}.

-Tutti a tavola è pronto!
+Tutti a tavolo, è pronto!

-What's new? check out my All Our Way Store on Amazon.
+What's new?
+Check out my All Our Way Store on Amazon.
 We'll be adding more items we love and use or wish we had to make cooking fun and easy.

 Fagioli al Forno - Italian Baked Beans recipe